Hardware Setup

 Here is the list of components required to make a working vehicle (drone, plane, car, UAV):

-• 1 SBC (Single Board Computer, ie Raspberry, Radxa (soon); OpenIPC hardware camera, see below);
+• 1 SBC (Single Board Computer, ie Raspberry, OpenIPC hardware camera, see below);

 • 1 camera (see below the full list of supported camera types);